apache/arrow/docs/source/format/FormatIntro.rst

 Fixed Size Primitive Layout
 ---------------------------

-A primitive value array represents an array of values where each value has the same physical size measured in bytes.
+A primitive column represents an array of values where each value has the same physical size measured in bytes.
+Data types that share the same fixed size primitive layout are for example signed and unsigned integer types, floating point numbers, boolean, decimal and temporal types.

 Support for null values
 -----------------------